 Grouping objects within a Flexi-Collage.
 You can then animate this group and apply effects.
 In this way you can, for example, combine multiple transitions or create animations with multiple concurrent movement paths movement paths.
-Just as with the chapter object, inside the Flexi-Collages tracks can be created Store and the several Flexi-Collages inside one another.
+Just as with the chapter object, inside the Flexi-Collages tracks can be created You can also nest several Flexi-Collages inside one another.